-We used the NINT (Non-INTeractive) version (Kelley et al., 2020) of GISS ModelE2.1 to simulate the background climate conditions corresponding to the period 2500 years before present (2.5ka, kilo-years BP), similar to the protocols developed for the mid-Holocene (6ka) coordinated experiment (Kageyama et al, 2017), except with trace gases and orbital forcing adjusted for 2.5ka.
-The term "non-interactive" means that atmospheric composition and climate are decoupled, so any changes in composition are handled by external input only.
-Once model attained an equilibrium climate state, we enabled atmospheric composition-climate interactions for the experiments performed here, as described below.

-GISS ModelE2.1 is a state-of-the-art Earth System Model contributing to the Climate Model Intercomparison Project (CMIP) phase 6 (Eyring et al., 2016).
+- 210 We used the NINT (Non-INTeractive) version (Kelley et al., 2020) of GISS ModelE2.1 to simulate the background climate conditions corresponding to the period 2.5ka years BP.
+The term non-interactive means that atmospheric composition and climate are decoupled, so any changes in composition are handled by external input only.
+After reaching equilibrium, we enabled atmospheric composition-climate interactions for the experiments performed here, as described below. - 215 GISS ModelE2.1 is a state-of-the-art Earth System Model contributing to the Climate Model Intercomparison Project (CMIP) phase 6 (Eyring et al., 2016).
 The atmospheric component of GISS ModelE2.1 simulates on a horizontal resolution of 2° latitude by 2.5° longitude with 40 vertical layers and a model top at 0.1 hPa.
 It is coupled to the GISS Ocean v1 model at horizontal resolution of 1° latitude by 1.25° longitude with 40 layers.
-The Demographic Global Vegetation Model (DGVM) is the Ent Terrestrial Biosphere Model (TBM) (Kiang, 2012; Kim et al., 2015) is used to implement the climate-controlling vegetation properties, including the satellite-driven (MODIS) plant functional types (PFTs) and monthly varying leaf area index (LAI) (Gao et al., 2008; Myneni et al., 2002).
-Tree heights come from Simard et al. (2011) and include an interactive carbon cycle (Ito et al., 2020).
+The Demographic Global Vegetation Model (DGVM) is Ent Terrestrial - 220 Biosphere Model (TBM) (Kiang, 2012; Kim et al., 2015) is used to implement the climate-controlling vegetation properties, including the satellite-driven (MODIS) plant functional types (PFTs) and monthly varying leaf area index (LAI) (Gao et al., 2008; Myneni et al., 2002).
+The tree heights come from Simard et al. (2011) and include the carbon cycle interactively (Ito et al., 2020).
 The MATRIX (Multiconfiguration Aerosol TRacker of mIXing state) aerosol microphysics module (Bauer et al., 2008; Bauer et al., 2020) is used in the coupled composition-climate runs described here to simulate the active volcanism and corresponding climate conditions.
 MATRIX is an aerosol microphysics scheme using the quadrature method of moments, representing new particle formation (Vehkamaki et al., 2002), aerosol-phase chemistry, condensational growth, coagulation and mixing state of aerosols (Bauer et al., 2013).
-MATRIX tracks 16 mixing states with 51 aerosol tracers and resolves mixtures of sulfate, nitrate, ammonium, aerosol water, black carbon, organic carbon, sea salt and mineral dust (Bauer et al., 2008).

-235 MATRIX includes the direct effect and the first indirect effect of aerosols on climate.
+230 aerosol water, black carbon, organic carbon, sea salt and mineral dust (Bauer et al., 2008).
+MATRIX includes the direct effect and the first indirect effect of aerosols on climate.